Click here. Learn more. Read more. Visit.

 If you’re linking to a document, say what file type it is and how big it is.

-Attend Write’s Web Lab in March.
+Attend Write’s Web Lab.
 Our 1-day course will teach you how to write effective web content for your online audience.

 Read up on the changes to New Zealand’s standards for web accessibility.
 Recently we wrote a blog post about how web standards were changing to be more accessible.